sid2904/sid2904.github.io/_portfolio/portfolio-1.md

 * Programmed a script using Google Calendar API to create and update google calendar events
 * Programmed a script using Reports API to generate a report of participants in a google meet
 * Explored the topic of Root Cause Analysis and presented my knowledge to the software development team
-* Wokred on implementing the method of tokenization to improve the SOLR search feature on the IndiaMART site
+* Worked on implementing the method of tokenization to improve the SOLR search feature on the IndiaMART site